Meklit-G-gif/SpendingSD/README.md

 ## https://rptsvr1.tea.texas.gov/perfreport/snapshot/2011/index.html

-##This project was done for winter-inst-datascience-bigdata- at American University-2021
+##This project was done for winter-inst-datascience-and bigdata- at American University-2021